 We recognize that Indigenous peoples' history and connection to these lands are jeopardized as a result of colonization.
 We must break down the systemic and institutionalized racism within our province.

-We are working to address the over-representation of Indigenous peoples within the homeless population.
-Access to safe and supportive housing is key to addressing violence against Indigenous women.
-This occurs at a higher rate than for non-Indigenous women.
+We have been working to address the over-representation of Indigenous peoples within the homeless population, ensuring equitable access to safe and supportive housing which is key to addressing violence against Indigenous women who are at greater risk than non-Indigenous women.
 Work from previous years is described in our Annual Reports.